-AdRF’s model combining entrepreneurship with social sciences advocates that doing good while doing business go hand in hand.
-It helps its fellows learn how to navigate uncertainty, act on future trends and contribute to the emergence of a new economic paradigm.
+The AdR Fellowship began as a forerunner in predictive disruption by realizing that existing frameworks of interfaith activities could not bring their desired impact to scale.
+Our model combines entrepreneurship with advocates of social sciences who know that doing business and doing good go hand in hand.
+It helps its fellows learn how to navigate uncertainty, act on future trends, and contribute to the emergence of a new economic paradigm.

-AdRF acknowledges that the challenge may not lie ultimately in people’s propensity to change, but in their ability to adapt to the pace the world requires”Ariane de Rothschild
+We acknowledge that the challenge may not ultimately lie in people’s propensity to change, but in their ability to adapt to the pace the world requires.

-Since its inception in 2009, the AdR Fellowship has been passionately committed to diversity, the promotion of cross-cultural and religious understanding, and the respect for human dignity.
-In a world where divisive forces polarize people and communities, these values are ever more urgent and vital.
+Since its inception in 2009, the AdR Fellowship has been passionately committed to diversity, the promotion of cross-cultural and religious understanding, and respect for human dignity.
+In a world where divisive forces polarize people and communities, these values are increasingly more urgent and vital.

-There is already a large amount of interfaith initiatives but little focus addresses interreligious and cross-cultural relations from a social innovation and business-driven perspective.
-AdRF strongly believes that entrepreneurs and social innovators can make a huge impact on their environment and in bridging to other communities.
+There does exist a certain number of interfaith initiatives, yet they fail to address interreligious and cross-cultural relations from a social innovation and business-driven perspective.
+We strongly believe that entrepreneurs and social innovators can make a significant impact on their environment and in bridging communities.

-The AdR Fellow is a visionary leader who challenges retrenchment and fear of the Other.
-She/he endeavors to make a real impact through developing innovative solutions and promoting inclusive collaboration.
+An AdR Fellow is a visionary leader who challenges retrenchment and fear of the ‘Other.’
+He or she endeavors to make a real impact through developing innovative solutions as well as promoting inclusive collaboration.

 What the Fellowship is about

-- Business: Doing good while driving revenue and sustainability;
+- Doing business and doing good while driving revenue and sustainability

-- Disruption: True transformation can only happen with a level of boldness, discomfort and risk;
+- Disruption as true transformation can only happen with boldness, discomfort, and risk

-- Religion: What divides us can also unite us;
+- Recognizing that things that divide us can also unite us